Youth and Student Services

 • National Youth Science Forum (NYSF)

 A residential 12-day residential forum, encourages identified young people in careers in science.
 During the forum, the students visit laboratories and other science-related worksites, and participate in seminars and workshops where they meet some of our leading scientists.
-Said by students to be 'life changing', by supporting this program, the Rotary Club of Rosebud-Rye recognises local students interested in pursuing a career in STEM (Science, Technology, Engineering and Maths.).
+Said by students to be 'life changing', by supporting this program, our Rotary Club assists local students interested in pursuing a career in STEM (Science, Technology, Engineering and Maths.).
 NYSF also exposes participants to a whole new world beyond their school opportunities and potential career opportunities.

-Approx. 20 students from Years 9 and 10 from Rosebud Secondary College participate in a 'Science Experience' at Swinburne University each September.
+Years 9 and 10 Students from Rosebud Secondary College participate in a 'Science Experience' at Swinburne University each September.
 It is aimed at introducing students to university life, enhance engagement through the year levels and encourage more students to pursue STEM (Science, Technology, Engineering and Maths) in the senior secondary years and in future years.

-To acknowledge and encourage students, a total of 20 student scholarships are contributed each year to assist to contribute to the cost of education fees (general education and music tuition) to students as selected by staff members, at Rye Primary School, Tootgarook Primary School, Eastbourne Primary School, Rosebud Primary School, and Boneo Primary School.
+To acknowledge and encourage students, student awards are contributed each year to assist to contribute to the cost of education fees (general education and music tuition) to students as selected by staff members, at Rye Primary School, Tootgarook Primary School, Eastbourne Primary School, Rosebud Primary School, and Boneo Primary School.
 In addition 4 'merit' scholarships are presented to students at Rosebud Secondary College, along with scholarships for students suffering financial hardship.